waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Active Strategy: Road to the Indigo Plateau
 - **Current Objective:** Navigate through Victory Road to reach the Indigo Plateau and challenge the Elite Four.
-- **Immediate Plan (Hypothesis):** Both my manual plans and the `puzzle_strategist_agent`'s plans have failed.
-My manual plans were based on a hallucinated switch at (3, 10).
-I will now manually test the agent's final proposed two-step solution: 1.
-Push the boulder at (6, 16) to the right.
-2. Navigate to push the boulder at (3, 11) to the right.
+- **Immediate Plan (Hypothesis):** All previous plans, both manual and agent-generated, have failed.
+My manual plans were based on a hallucinated switch at (3, 10), and the agent's plan involved an impossible push.
+I am abandoning all prior hypotheses and will re-explore my current landmass to find a new lead, starting with the western boulder at (3, 11).
 - **Future Planning:** Before challenging the Elite Four, I must use my `team_composition_advisor` agent to construct an optimal team.

 # VI.
 Methodological Corrections & Lessons Learned